Academic Affairs Information

 Student Retention Rates

-The third semester retention rate is the percent of entering freshman who return to the College for their second year.
-At Ithaca College, 86.3% of the freshmen entering in the fall of 2014 returned in the fall of 2015.
-For comparison, the mean national rate at similar colleges was 73.9% based on information collected by ACT in 2015 from 416 Master’s/1st Professional Private Institutions.
+The third semester retention rate is the percent of entering first-year students who return to the College for their second year.
+At Ithaca College, 85% of the first-year students entering in the fall of 2017 returned in the fall of 2019.
+For comparison, the mean national rate at similar colleges was 79.9%, per the National Student Clearinghouse First-Year Persistence and Retention 2018 Beginning Cohort report.

-Another important statistic is the graduation rate of first-time, full-time freshmen who begin in the fall.
-At Ithaca College, 73.7% of the freshmen entering in fall 2010 graduated within five years.
-For comparison, the mean national rate at similar colleges was 54.1% based on information collected by ACT in 2015 from 321 Master’s/1st Professional Private Institutions.
+Another important statistic is the graduation rate of first-time, full-time first-year students who begin in the fall.
+At Ithaca College, 77.9% of the first-year students entering in fall 2012 graduated within five years.
+For comparison, the mean national average at private, non-profit, four-year institutions was 76.7% per the National Student Clearinghouse Completing College National and State Reports.